-known from the late Cambrian until the Triassic when they became extinct.
-Conodonts are the preserved
+microfossils known from the late Cambrian until the Triassic (when

-jaw elements of small, eel-like animals.
-They can only be collected by dissolving shales and limestones
+The jaw elements can only be collected by dissolving shales and

 Mississippian Lochriea conodont jaw assemblage - £25/$40